About the Centre

 - Research projects in partnership with community organisations

-- Short training courses on participatory action research, co-inquiry groups and Socratic dialogue
+- Short training courses on participatory action research and related topics

 - Seminars and conferences